snapsinazfs/snapsinazfs/README.md

  ## Getting Help

- SIAZ comes with man pages that are installed when you run `make install`.
-Just type `man SnapsInAZfs` at the command line for general program help or `man SnapsInAZfs.5` for configuration help.
-The source documents for the man pages are markdown files which can also be viewed in any markdown-compatible viewer, such as github.com itself.
-The files are located in the `/Documentation` folder, in the repository. `.md` files are the markdown source files, and `.#` files are files formatted for man, translated from markdown by `pandoc`.
+ SIAZ comes with man pages that are installed when you run `make install`.\
+ These man pages are:
+ - snapsinazfs(8)
+ - snapsinazfs(5)
+ - snapsinazfs-zfsprops(5)
+ - snapsinazfs-config-console(8)

- The code itself is also heavily documented and quite verbose, so you may be able to find what you're looking for in the code.
+ The code itself is also heavily documented and quite verbose, so you may be able to find what you're looking for in the code, if it is not covered in the manual.
 I have intentionally left some constructs which could be simplified in code as separate or more verbose operations, specifically to make it easier to read and understand.
 The compiler can easily optimize those situations away, so there is no performance concern.
 Even debug builds of SIAZ run quite fast with thousands of ZFS objects on modest hardware.